ada-nai/UIEA-PCA/README.md

 *   Npm v3.10.10
 *   CMake
 *   MQTT Mosca server

+## **NB**:
+- Refer the [License](https://github.com/ada-nai/nd131-openvino-fundamentals-project-starter/blob/master/LICENSE) for the project before proceeding further
+- Refer the [Project Write-up](https://github.com/ada-nai/nd131-openvino-fundamentals-project-starter/blob/master/WRITEUP.md) for command line instructions and additional info about the project

 ## Setup

-### Install Intel® Distribution of OpenVINO™ toolkit
+### Install Intel® Distribution of OpenVINO™ toolkit (v 2019.3.376 for this project)

 Utilize the classroom workspace, or refer to the relevant instructions for your operating system for this step.